Spokane Transit Authority: High Performance Transit Network

 In 2010, STA developed a preliminary proposal for what it calls a "High Performance Transit Network" (HPTN) comprising 14 corridors of premium all-day frequent transit service.
 The preliminary proposal does not specify the operating modes for each corridor but suggests that the corridors will operate at a speed appropriate to the access provided and urban characteristics of the operating environment.
 The HPTN vision is an element of the agency's proposed comprehensive plan, referred to as "Connect Spokane".

 Also in 2010, STA and the City of Spokane initiated an alternatives analysis to study transit improvements in and around the downtown core.
 This "central city transit alternatives analysis" considered "High Performance Transit" improvements that can be made to increase mobility and stimulate in-fill development.
 The locally preferred alternative was adopted in July 2011, calling for an east–west alignment for an electric, rubber-tired vehicle, and was dubbed the Central City Line.

 In 2016, the central city transit plan took the form as the Central City Line project, later named the City Line, a bus rapid transit line that began service in 2023.
 It is the first phase of a number of high performance transit lines in Spokane and is the region's first bus rapid transit corridor.

 The future Division Street BRT, running from downtown Spokane to unincorporated Mead, WA, would be the second BRT corridor in the region.
 In March 2022, the Washington State Legislature passed a 16-year transportation program, programming funding for various projects and initiatives, with an emphasis on moving people in cleaner, more efficient ways.
 The program included $50 million to Division Street bus rapid transit.
+In spring 2026, the Federal Transit Administration gave the project medium-high rating under its capital investment grant (CIG) program, and as of July 1, 2026, $82 million in federal CIG funds have been allocated to the program.